HyperPCA: a Powerful Tool to Extract Elemental Maps from Noisy Data Obtained in LIBS Mapping of Materials: Results and Discussion

 \subsection{Experimental Data}

-In this section, we apply HyperPCA to real-world datasets.
-With respect to the simulated datasets, we expect several differences in the spectra, such as: \begin{enumerate} \item noise in real-world scenarios follows a Poisson distribution: while the Gaussian nature was necessary to show some of the properties of HyperPCA in simulations, the outcome does not change in case of different distributions, as the effect of the application of the kernel is the same.
+In this section, we apply \hyperpca to real-world datasets.
+With respect to the simulated datasets, we expect several differences in the spectra, such as: \begin{enumerate} \item noise in real-world scenarios follows a Poisson distribution: while the Gaussian nature was necessary to show some of the properties of \hyperpca in simulations, the outcome does not change in case of different distributions, as the effect of the application of the kernel is the same.
 The efficacy can be less intense than in a normally distributed background, thus more noise might be retained;

-\item specific physical phenomena may influence the shape and resolution of the profiles, depending on the experimental setup.
-HyperPCA needs to be versatile enough to deal with different experimental situations. \end{enumerate}
+\item specific physical phenomena may influence the shape and resolution of the profiles, depending on the experimental setup. \hyperpca needs to be versatile enough to deal with different experimental situations. \end{enumerate}

 In what follows, we present different scenarios involving rock and metal samples.
 First, we analyse a gabbro specimen.
 Finally, we show a peculiar property on an Al/Cu alloy.
-These datasets have been chosen to display the properties of HyperPCA while dealing with different issues: strong spatial overlap of elements in the first case, increased PC reconstruction threshold due to a small LIBS map in the second, self-reversal of the Cu lines in the third.
-In Section~3 of the supplementary material, we also consider a sample of 316L stainless steel used in additive manufacturing to address additional issues arising in traditional analyses.
+These datasets have been chosen to display the properties of \hyperpca while dealing with different issues: strong spatial overlap of elements in the first case, increased \pc extraction threshold due to a small \libs map in the second, self-reversal of the Cu lines in the third.
+In~\Cref{app:316L}, we also consider a sample of 316L stainless steel used in additive manufacturing to address additional issues arising in traditional analyses.